 (i) before an open installation is employed for that radiography, ensure that adequate protection is provided; and

-(ii) during an x-ray exposure ensure that an open installation is kept under continuous surveillance and that, if any person not authorized by him enters that installation, the x-ray exposure is terminated.
+(ii) during an x-ray exposure ensure that an open installation is kept under continuous surveillance and that, if any person not authorised by him enters that installation, the x-ray exposure is terminated.

 7. In the case of irradiating apparatus operated or used for veterinary radiography —